bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 4. Evaluate the function code
 5. point back LE to oldLE

-In simple words, function creates a new scope and points both LE and VE to it.
+🌟 In simple words, function creates a new scope and points both LE and VE to it.
 After function is over, they are reset back to their old value.
+And block scope creates a new scope and points only LE to it.
+After function is over, LE is reset back to its old value.